 Taipei is home to dozens of night markets.
 Shulin Night Market, Raohe Night Market, Tonghua Night Market, Snake Alley, and Ningxia Night Market are all worth spending some time exploring but there are over 30 to choose from in Taipei alone.
 The food at these markets is the best (and cheapest) in the city.
 So much so that a few have even been given Michelin Bib Gourmands!

 Other Things to See and Do in Taiwan

 1. Visit Taipei

 Taipei is the epicenter of the country.
-You’ll find sprawling food markets, a wild nightlife, spacious parks, and all kinds of interesting and quirky museums.
+Here there are sprawling food markets, a wild nightlife, spacious parks, and all kinds of interesting and quirky museums.
 Plus, the nearby mountains are full of easy and accessible hikes.
 Be sure to take a free walking tour, visit the National Palace Museum, see some temples (especially Confucius Temple and Bao-an Temple), and visit the Chiang Kai-shek Memorial Hall.
-I can’t sing the praises of this city highly enough (I once used to live here).
-For even more on the city, here’s my full list of things to see and do in Taipei!
+I can’t sing the praises of this city highly enough (I lived here when I taught English).
+For even more on the city, here’s my full list of things to do in Taipei!

 2. Go island hopping

-The Pescadores Islands are an archipelago off the west coast.
+The Pescadores Islands (known locally as Penghu) is an archipelago off the west coast between Taiwan and China.
 There are 90 islands in the region, perfect for exploring on a day trip.
-You can take a boat tour that visits several islands in the region, allowing you to snorkel, see sea turtles, and wander through traditional aboriginal villages.
-Expect to pay around 3,200 NT$ ($110 USD) for a full-day multi-island tour.
+You can take a boat tour that visits several islands in the region, allowing you to snorkel, see sea turtles, and wander through traditional aboriginal villages and explore temples galore.
+Expect to pay around 1,500 TWD for a one-day multi-island tour.

 3. See Tianhou Temple